axatbhardwaj/Veridian/Docs/resource-server.md

 ---

 ### Overview
-- The Resource Server is the primary backend for the Verdian platform, responsible for content management, persistence, and enforcing the payment paywall.
+- **DEPRECATED**: The Resource Server functionality has been merged into the unified **Veridian Service**.
-- It is a Node.js application built with Express, using Prisma as an ORM for database interaction.
+- The Veridian Service now handles content management, persistence, payment processing, and the payment paywall.
-- This server is the ultimate destination for requests proxied by the **Service Agent**.
+- See `service/README.md` for the current unified backend implementation.

 ---